itpp-labs/misc-addons/project_task_subtask/README.rst

 Use subtasks to control your tasks - devide laborious tasks into subtasks and control their states by email notifications

 * added new tab "Subtasks" at task's form
-* when new subtask is created\changed message is sent to user that assigned to this subtask
+* when new subtask is created\changed message is sent to user that assigned to this subtas
-* delete subtask can only user who create it
+* Only users related to that subtask can change subtask parametres
+* All subtasks have a certain color, informing about their state
-* Each subtask has button to swith state:
+* Each subtask has buttons to swith state:

  * DONE
  * TODO